Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Internationalisation of Air Traffic Control

-A meeting which offered works councils in air traffic control the opportunity to examine the consequences of the coming internationalisation, took place in Berlin from 6th to 9th February to 2007.
-One of the subjects, prepared by the training and consultancy network "euro-workscouncil.net" in cooperation with PCG PROJECT CONSULT, dealt with the legal parameters for participation in Belgium, the Netherlands, Luxembourg, France and Switzerland.
+From 6 to 9 February 2007, a meeting was held in Berlin for air traffic control works council members to familiarise themselves with the effects of the forthcoming internationalisation.
+One of the topics prepared by the training and consultancy network "euro-workscouncil.net" dealt with the legal basis for worker participation in Belgium, the Netherlands, Luxembourg, France and Switzerland.

 Drägerwerk AG founds EWC